openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 Workflow:

 - Cluster Administrator: Tasked with applying NoExecute taints to control plane nodes or nodes belonging to other specialized groups.
   For extending this approach to other special node groups, they must coordinate with relevant teams to ensure those workloads include necessary tolerations and permissions.
-They are also responsible for creating and applying the ValidatingAdmissionPolicyBinding (that will enable the enforcement of the provided ValidatingAdmissionPolicy we ship) resources to configure which taint tolerations are disallowed for pods.
+  They are also responsible for updating the provided ValidatingAdmissionPolicyBinding (that will enable the enforcement of the provided ValidatingAdmissionPolicy we also ship) resources to configure which taint tolerations are disallowed for pods.
+ValidatingAdmissionPolicyBinding is provided with `validationActions` set to [Audit, Warn], while this approach is not enforced.
+It needs to be set to [Deny] to actually enable the policy enforcement.
   This role involves a strategic overview of the cluster's security and workload management policies.
 - Namespace Administrator: Manages their namespaces, including adding new RBAC rules to allow certain workloads to tolerate the applied NoExecute taint.
+While `validationActions` is set to [Audit, Warn] they can monitor audit logs to determine how disruptive the approach could be to their setup.
 - User/Developer: Those deploying workloads within the cluster must ensure their applications carry the correct tolerations as advised by Cluster Administrators, especially when targeting special node groups.
 They need to stay informed about the cluster's scheduling policies and adapt their workloads accordingly.

 Additional Considerations: